A Stochastic GDA Method With Backtracking For Solving Nonconvex Concave Minimax Problems: Abstract

 \section{Abstract}

-We propose a stochastic GDA (\mg{g}radient \mg{d}escent \mg{a}scent) method with backtracking (\sgdab) to solve nonconvex-(strongly) concave~\sa{(NCC)} minimax problems $\min_{\bx} \max_y \sum_{i=1}^N \sa{g_i(x_i)}+f(\bx,y)-h(y)$, where $h$ and $g_i$ for $i=1,\cdots,N$ are closed, convex functions, $f$ is $L$-smooth and $\mu$-strongly concave in $y$ \sa{for some $\mu\geq 0$.} \mg{We consider two scenarios: (i) the deterministic setting where we assume one can compute $\nabla f$ exactly, and (ii) the stochastic setting where we have only access to $\nabla f$ through an unbiased stochastic oracle with a finite variance.} \mg{While most of the existing methods assume knowledge of the Lipschitz constant $L$, \sgdab{} is agnostic to $L$.} Moreover, \sgdab~\mg{can support random block-coordinate updates}. \mg{In the deterministic setting, \sgdab{} can compute an $\epsilon$-stationary point within $\cO(L\kappa^2/\epsilon^2)$ and $\cO(L^3/\epsilon^4)$ gradient calls when $\mu>0$ and $\mu=0$, respectively, where $\kappa\triangleq L/\mu$.} \sa{\mg{In the stochastic setting}, for any $p\in(0,1)$ and $\epsilon>0$,} it can compute an $\epsilon$-stationary point \saa{with high probability, which requires} $\cO(L \kappa^3 \epsilon^{-4} \log(1/p))$ and \sa{$\tilde\cO(L^4\epsilon^{-7}\log(1/p))$ stochastic oracle calls, \saa{with probability at least $1-p$,} when $\mu>0$ and $\mu=0$, respectively}.
-To our knowledge, \sgdab{} is the first GDA-type method with backtracking to solve \sa{NCC} minimax problems \mg{and achieves the best complexity among the methods that are agnostic to $L$.} We \mg{also }provide numerical results for \sgdab{} on a distributionally robust learning problem \mg{illustrating the potential performance gains that can be \saa{achieved} by \sgdab{}.}\looseness=-1
+We propose a stochastic GDA (\mg{g}radient \mg{d}escent \mg{a}scent) method with backtracking (\sgdab) to solve nonconvex- concave~\sa{(NCC)} minimax problems of the form: $\min_{\bx} \max_y \sum_{i=1}^N \sa{g_i(x_i)}+f(\bx,y)-h(y)$, where $h$ and $g_i$ for $i=1,\cdots,N$ are closed, convex functions, and \sa{for some $L,\mu\geq 0$}, $f$ is $L$-smooth and $f(\bx,\cdot)$ is $\mu$-strongly concave for all $\bx$ in the problem domain.
+We consider the stochastic setting where one only has an access to an unbiased stochastic oracle of $\nabla f$ with a finite variance \rv{bound $\sigma^2$}. \rv{While most of the existing methods assume knowledge of $L$, \rv{$\mu$ and/or $\sigma^2$}, \sgdab{} is agnostic to all of these problem parameters.} Moreover, \sgdab~\mg{can support random block-coordinate updates}. \rv{In the deterministic setting, i.e., $\sigma^2=0$ and one can compute $\nabla f$ exactly, \sgdab{} can compute an $\epsilon$-stationary point within $\cO(L\kappa^2/\epsilon^2)$ and $\cO(L^3/\epsilon^4)$ gradient calls when $\mu>0$ and $\mu=0$, respectively, where $\kappa\triangleq L/\mu$.} \sa{In the stochastic setting, i.e., $\sigma^2>0$, for any $p\in(0,1)$ and $\epsilon>0$,} it can compute an $\epsilon$-stationary point \saa{with high probability, which requires} $\cO(L \kappa^3 \epsilon^{-4} \log^2(1/p))$ and \sa{$\tilde\cO(L^4\epsilon^{-7}\log^2(1/p))$ stochastic oracle calls, \saa{with probability at least $1-p$,} when $\mu>0$ and $\mu=0$, respectively}.
+To our knowledge, \sgdab{} is the first GDA-type method with backtracking to solve \sa{NCC} minimax problems \mg{and achieves the best complexity among the methods that are agnostic to \rv{$L$, $\mu$ and $\sigma^2$}.} We \mg{also} provide numerical results for \sgdab{} on a distributionally robust learning problem \mg{illustrating the potential performance gains that can be \saa{achieved} by \sgdab{}.}